Kyriosity/read-write/README+/.net/README+/wpf/README+/mvvm/README.md

 MVVM has been widely established but is neither a golden nor universal section.
 On call of peculiarity or creativity any other, even monolithic, form is legal.&nbsp;<sup>:triangular_ruler:</sup>

 &nbsp;&nbsp;&nbsp;&nbsp;<sup>:triangular_ruler:</sup><sub>&nbsp;Google team coined *Model-View-Whatever* for its Angular</sub>

-You can find .NET and WPF-related design decisions here in [use-dev](https://github.com/Kyriosity/use-dev/tree/main/src/TuttiFrutti/).